ONTARIO

 When you can’t decide whether you want big cities or small towns, beaches or boreal forests, or museums or motorsports, you don’t have to choose—you can enjoy all that (and much more) in Ontario, Canada’s second-largest province.

 Leave lots of time to explore Toronto, the country’s largest metropolis (www.destinationtoronto.com).
 Book early to see world premieres—and, perhaps, a few Hollywood stars—at the Toronto International Film Festival (www.tiff.net).
-And don’t miss the Aga Khan Museum of Muslim culture (www.agakhanmuseum.org), the Ontario Science Centre (www.ontariosciencecentre.ca), the iconic CN Tower (www.cntower.ca) and animals such as the three new cheetah cubs and a critically endangered Sumatran orangutan baby at the Toronto Zoo (www.torontozoo.com).
+And don’t miss the Aga Khan Museum of Muslim culture (www.agakhanmuseum.org), Art Gallery of Ontario (www.ago.ca), the Royal Ontario Museum (www.rom.on.ca), and the iconic CN Tower (www.cntower.ca).
+See animals such as cheetahs and a critically endangered Sumatran orangutan at the Toronto Zoo (www.torontozoo.com).
 CityPASS offers a savings pass on admissions to five of Toronto’s top attractions, including many of those mentioned above.
 Once activated, it is valid for nine consecutive days (www.citypass.com).

 Ottawa and Toronto are just the beginning of what Ontario has to offer.
 You can also tour wineries along Lake Erie, in Prince Edward County or on the Niagara Peninsula (www.winecountryontario.ca).
 If outdoor adventure is more your style, camp in breathtaking Killarney, Sleeping Giant or Algonquin provincial parks (www.ontarioparks.com) or canoe along the Grand River (www.theheartofontario.com).